 Dopamine is a powerful neurotransmitter that encourages animals to eat.
-Ironically, the same neurotransmitter that helps "dumb" animals survive is threatening the survival of the only species endowed with free will by usurping the free will required to comprehend how dopamine works.
+Ironically, the same neurotransmitter that helps “dumb” animals survive is threatening the survival of the only species endowed with the capacity to comprehend how dopamine works.

 Zelda’s resolve seldom lasts more than a few days.
 Occasionally she’ll hold out for a week.
 More times than not, within hours a sight, smell, advertisement, or thought of a tempting food triggers a seemingly irresistible dopamine-induced expectation of the perceived pleasure she’ll receive as a reward for yielding to temptation.

 What Zelda doesn’t understand, or want to understand, is that when the dopamine starts flowing it hijacks her thinking.
-At that point she’s under the spell of the same chemical that makes it’s impossible for junkies, alcoholics, and gamblers to resist their favorite dopamine-triggering substances and behaviors.
+At that point she’s under the spell of the same chemical that makes it impossible for junkies, alcoholics, smokers, and gamblers to resist their favorite dopamine-triggering substances and behaviors.

 Zelda isn’t interested in understanding what her problem is because she desperately wants to believe that she is in control of her thinking.
-Like most people, Zelda is also an esteem addict who prefers the esteem-elevating / dopamine-triggering deception that comes with pretending she has free will over any dopamine-depriving evidence to the contrary.
+Like most people, Zelda is also an esteem addict who prefers the esteem-elevating / dopamine-triggering deception associated with the conceit she has free will over any esteem deflating / dopamine-depriving evidence to the contrary.

 In other words, dopamine-triggering expectations make it impossible for addicts to resist their favorite dopamine triggers and keep them from wanting to understand how a neurotransmitter is doing their thinking for them.

 Why?
-Because dopamine is so powerful that 99+% of the population spend their waking hours obsessing over one thing — protecting dopamine flow.
-If that weren’t the case, the not very popular (i.e. dopamine depriving) information featured on DopamineProject.org would be readily available on tens of thousands of other sites instead of only one.
+Because dopamine is so powerful that 99+% of the population spend their waking hours obsessing over one thing — protecting and triggering dopamine flow.